 The Indus River provides key water resources for Pakistan’s economy – especially the breadbasket of Punjab province, which accounts for most of the nation’s agricultural production.
 Get to know about fun things to do in Lahore

 So, these are the major rivers in Pakistan.
 These are not only economically important for the country but also helps the other industries of Pakistan such as tourism, power generation, and agricultural industry.
+Get to know online vehicle registration in Pakistan.

 If you have any queries related to the rivers of Pakistan, leave us a comment below and we will get back to you as soon as possible.